nneilsutherland/Thermitage/docs/CONTRIBUTING.md

+## Term Definitions:

+RGB
+TIR
+VIS

 ## **Project, Dataset and File Naming Conventions:**

 ### Project:

 A project folder should be created to conatin all datasets, metadata and results related to a single project.
 If repeated visits to the same project / location have been unddretaken, please include these within the same project and specify the necessity / purpose for repeated surveys within the project documentation

 1. **Project Code:** A logical 2-5 character abbreviation of the project / location. (e.g., GATE for Lenton Lodge Gatehouse, ARCO for Arco Castle)
 2. **Project Name:** A more detailed name for the project / location (e.g., LentonLodgeGatehouse or ArcoCastle)
 3. **Project Location:** Subregion and country tags in accordance to ISO 3166-2 specifications (e.g., NG_UK for Nottinghamshire, UK; TN_ITA for Trentino, Italy)
 4. **Date:** Project date, or specified date for entire project in YYYY_MM_DD format (e.g., 2025_05_10 for the 10th May 2025)

 E.g., GATE_LentonLodgeGatehouse_NG_UK_2025_05_10, ARCO_ArcoCastle_TN_ITA_2024_10_28, DUNR_DunrobinHouse_CV_UK_2023_10_25